springflower021/exercise-sheet-03/README.md

 # Exercise sheet 3

+This repository contains all projects for exercise sheet 3.
+In the presence section you will learn how to read and utilize APIs and how to create them.
+In the homework section you will learn how to analyze a programm's behavior to understand foreign code, as well as why proper documentation of code is important.

 ## Run the project
 - Open and run in Eclipse
 - Open and run in IntelliJ